 Transplanting & Repotting

-Young firestick plants tend to grow faster, especially when given the proper care.
-So they may need repotting annually in the spring, or at least every 2-3 years.
+Young firestick plants tend to grow faster, especially with the proper care.
+So you may need to repot yours annually in the spring, or at least every 2-3 years.

-When growth has dramatically slowed, or roots are poking through the drainage holes, it’s time to size them up.
+When growth has dramatically slowed, or roots are poking through the bottom drainage holes, it’s time to size them up into a new pot.

 Pruning

-Firestick plants only need to be pruned to control their size and shape, or to trim away dead branches.
+You only need to worry about pruning your firestick plant if you want to control the size and shape, or to trim away dead branches.

 The best time to tackle it is in the summer or fall, when the plant is a little drier.
-It can handle as much pruning as you like to manage the size.
+It can handle as much pruning as you like to manage the size, you can even top it to manage the height and promote bushy growth.

 Pest Control Tips

 Healthy red pencil trees rarely have issues with pests.
-However, sometimes spider mites, aphids, and mealybugs can become a problem.
+However, sometimes spider mites, aphids, and mealybugs can become a problem, especially indoors.

-Treat visible bugs with a blast of water, or dab them with a cotton swab dipped in rubbing alcohol.
+Remove visible bugs with a blast of water from the hose, or dab them with a cotton swab dipped in rubbing alcohol.

-You can also treat them with neem oil or an organic insecticidal spray.
+You can also treat pests with neem oil or an organic insecticidal spray.
 I make my own by combining 1 teaspoon of mild liquid soap with 1 liter of water.

 Firestick Plant Propagation Tips

-Firestick plants are very quick and easy to propagate with cuttings.
+Firestick plants are very quick and easy to propagate from stem cuttings.
 Take healthy branches, and dip the cut end in water to stop the milky sap from flowing.

 Leave them out to dry and callous over a few days.
-Then dust them with rooting hormone and plant in a soilless or well-draining mixture.
+Then dust the cut end with rooting hormone, and plant in a soilless or well-draining medium.

-Keep them barely moist and in low light for 2-6 weeks, or until you start to see new growth.
+Keep them barely moist and in low light for 2-6 weeks, or until you start to see new growth on top.

 Firestick plants are usually easy to care for, but over the years you may run into one of these common issues.
 Use my tips to help get them back into good health.